filtho/ContrastiveLosses/README.md

 ![Results on Dog dataset](gcae/animated.gif)

+## Settings in the manuscript
-This model has a 2-dimensional output.
-The model "CM_3D_test9oh8nb2"is the one used in the preprint, and has a normalized 3-dimensional output.
+The above example model has a 2-dimensional output.
+The model `Contrastive3D.json` is the one used in the [preprint](https://www.biorxiv.org/content/10.1101/2024.09.30.615901v1.full.pdf) , and has a normalized 3-dimensional output.

+The dog and Human Origins in the manuscript have used the data opts files `d_0_4_dog_filtered.json` and `d_0_4_human.json`, and the train_opts files  `ex3_CL_dog3D.json` and `ex3_CL_human3D.json`, respectively.

+The data used is referred to their respective sources, The evaluation metrics used to evaluate the embeddings and the plots found in the manuscript are found in `evaluation_scripts/embedding_evaluations.py`.
+The t-SNE and UMAP embeddings are created with calls from the file `evaluation_scripts/umap_and_tsne.py`

 ## Some notes: